Posts Tagged ‘ProComm Voices’

 Thank you so much for your support and kind words.
 Let me know if I can ever be of help.

 Today was harder than most, probably because I was still involved.
 I think he tends to overdo it a little when I’m around.
 I sat behind the scenes on another session he did a couple of weeks ago, with another engineer, and he was nearly flawless.
 His interpretation was spot on from the very first take.
-I guess we really know how good are kids are, or maybe how good we’re doing as parents, by how they behave when they think we’re not looking.
+I guess we really know how good our kids are, or maybe how good we’re doing as parents, by how they behave when they think we’re not looking.

 Today’s job was a full 30 second spot where he had to say things like “free frozen” and “fifteenth”.
 He also had to say “particularly”.
 These words are a mouthful for some adult voiceover talent and especially for his (still) chubby cheeks.
 After only a few takes he began saying everything so well that the client and I decided to use some earlier takes simply because the stumbles were cuter.